brown9804/Games-Algorithms-Hub/7_MonopolyGOT/README.md

 Costa Rica

-Belinda Brown, belindabrownr04@gmail.com

 [![GitHub](https://img.shields.io/badge/--181717?logo=github&logoColor=ffffff)](https://github.com/)
 [brown9804](https://github.com/brown9804)

 ----------

-This is a text-based version of the classic Monopoly game with a twist of the Game of Thrones theme.
+> This is a text-based version of the classic Monopoly game with a twist of the Game of Thrones theme.
 The game supports up to eight players and follows the same rules as the original Monopoly.

 ## Features